misterbytes404/MinaQueue/README.md

 ## 🧪 Testing Without Going Live

-You can test Minaqueue without connecting to any service:
+You can test MinaQueue without connecting to any service:

-1. Open Minaqueue
+1. Open MinaQueue
 2. Click the **⚙️ Settings** button
 3. Click **"Add Test Message"**
 4. Test messages will appear in your queue